 Councillor To Commons and Participatory Democracy This department articulated the city political action regarding the management of the territory, public services and participatory democracy, essential issues to the right to the city.
-The main conductor for the dialogue processes with the population is the "Naples Laboratory", centered around six macro-areas, corresponding to the realization of popular consultations: (1) Common goods, territory, urban planning, housing policy, affordable and popular housing, the role and services of the public administration, mobility and infrastructure; (2) Participatory budgeting; (3) Right to education, right to sport, youth policies and equality in opportunities; (4) Labor and development, promotion of peace, international cooperation, goods removed from the mafias and transparency; (5) Environment, solid wastes and protection of health; and (6) Social policy, immigration, culture, forum for cultures, tourism and entertainment, megaevents.
+The main conductor for the dialogue processes with the population is the "Naples Laboratory", centered around six macroareas, corresponding to the realization of popular consultations: (1) Common goods, territory, urban planning, housing policy, affordable and popular housing, the role and services of the public administration, mobility and infrastructure; (2) Participatory budgeting; (3) Right to education, right to sport, youth policies and equality in opportunities; (4) Labor and development, promotion of peace, international cooperation, goods removed from the mafias and transparency; (5) Environment, solid wastes and protection of health; and (6) Social policy, immigration, culture, forum for cultures, tourism and entertainment, mega-events.
 Among these areas, the one presenting a bigger convergence with the right to the city is the first one.
 Other cities followed on this line as Feltre, Messina and - recently - a wave of Rules for Managing Commons in a Participatory Way developed in dozens of Italian cities (led by Bologna Town Hall and the LABSUS Laboratory).
-Citizen Ob- servatory of Commons Duties to study, analyse and make control proposals on the protection and management of common goods.
-Eleven people - individuals with recognized experience in legal, economic, social and environmental areas - compose this body.
-The mayor appoints all of them except four, who are selected by the population through an electronic consultation.